ngraveio/bc-ur/README.md

 ### API Details

-The `URFountainEncoder` and `URFountainDecoder` classes provide methods for encoding and decoding Multipart URs.
+The `UrFountainEncoder` and `UrFountainDecoder` classes provide methods for encoding and decoding Multipart URs.
 Below are the details and usage examples for these classes.

-#### URFountainEncoder
+#### UrFountainEncoder

-The `URFountainEncoder` class is used to encode data into Multipart URs.
+The `UrFountainEncoder` class is used to encode data into Multipart URs.
 It takes the following input values:

 - `ur`: The UR instance to be encoded.
 - `maxFragmentLength`: The maximum size of the CBOR data encoded in the UR.
 This determines the size of one UR, and the size of the QR code will increase depending on it.
 However, it is not the direct size; instead, more data is added on top of that size.
 Default is 100.